DonMoses97/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hellofile displays the content of the /etc/passwd file.
 3-twofiles displays the content of /etc/passwd and /etc/hosts
 4-lastlines displays the last 10 lines of /etc/passwd.
+5-firstlines displays the last 10 lines of /etc/passwd.